msreenat/LociMiner/README.md

 **soft2match.py** - a python script that converts soft clipped reads in the mapped bam output from bowtie2 into matched/mismatched reads.

-Editing the settings.cfg file - this tells your script file PRM.sh where your raw data, reference file, and python script are.
+Editing the settings.cfg file - this tells your script file LM.sh where your raw data, reference file, and python script are.
 This is also where you tell the script if the samples need trimming or not.

 The bam outputs from soft2match.py have the sample names appended by _nosoft.bam.